lukecdavidson/blog/_drafts/migration-to-jekyll.markdown

 ## Publishing Process

-[]
+A new post will typically start as a draft.
+Draft posts are not published by GitHub Pages, so you can commit these to your published branch without exposing them early.
+These drafts live in the _drafts folder at the root of your site (the folder does not exist by default so you may need to `mkdir _drafts`).
+When working locally, these drafts are also not published unless the `--drafts` switch is provided to `jekyll serve`.
+The container image I built runs this by default.
+To additionally facilitate the writing process, the jekyll server switch for live-reloading the site is used.
+Note `CMD ["bundle", "exec", "jekyll", "serve", "--host=0.0.0.0", "--livereload", "--drafts"]` in the Dockerfile.

-Using drafts. `mkdir _drafts`.
-Drafts flag on `bundle exec jekyll serve`.
-Can also mention live reload.
-(Record a video of dual pane view of Marker).
-Show live reloading
+(Can also mention how live reload works.
+Record a video of dual pane view of Marker.
+Show live reloading in action)

 Use jekyll compose and Marker.
 Mention the settings I like for Marker.